RadioAstronomySoftwareGroup/pyuvdata/README.md

 ## Dependencies
 First install dependencies.
 The numpy and astropy versions are important, so be sure to make sure these are up to date before you install.

-For anaconda users, we suggest using conda to install astropy, numpy and scipy and to install Peter William's aipy conda package using ```conda install -c pkgw aipy```.
+For anaconda users, we suggest using conda to install astropy, numpy and scipy and to install Peter William's aipy conda package using ```conda install -c pkgw-forge aipy```.

 * numpy >= 1.10
 * scipy